Monday, 5 May 2025

 The photograph above shows a packed audience listening to Prof Dónal Hassett deliver a keynote speech on the experience of Irish peasants who were sent to set up home in French controlled Algeria in the 1800s.
 It ended in disaster and the Irish people that went there eventually made their way back to Ireland.

-A library exhibition was organised to run alongside the conference in the UCC Boole Library.
+A library exhibition was organised by Prof Patrick O'Donovan (Dept. of French, UCC) and Luke Watson (School of History, UCC) to run alongside the conference in the UCC Boole Library.
 Entitled 'Ireland and France: Transnational Nations', conference attendees were able to view the exhibition during the conference.
 It included a wide range of exhibits from the library's holdings.
 Below are some examples of the kind of material (a French map of Ireland and a photograph of Samuel Beckett in Paris) that was on display as part of the exhibition.

 Sunday, 23 March 2025